Keyboard shortcuts

 CarPassengerPreferencesStep

-Generates the preference parameters of traveling as a car passenger, for each trip, from exogenous values.
+Generates the preference parameters of traveling by car_passenger, for each trip, from exogenous values.

 The following parameters are generated:

-• constant: penalty of traveling as car passenger, per trip
+• constant: penalty of traveling by car_passenger, per trip

-• value of time / alpha: penalty per hour spent traveling as a car passenger
+• value of time / alpha: penalty per hour spent traveling by car_passenger

 The values can be constant over trips or sampled from a specific distribution.